dashvlas/awesome-ios-interview/Resources/English.md

 #### Suspended state:
 While suspended, an app remains in memory but does not execute any code.
 When a low-memory condition occurs, the system may purge suspended apps without notice to make more space for the foreground app.

-## Can you explain what happens when you call autorelease on an object?
-When you send an object a autorelease message, its retain count is decremented by 1 at some stage in the future.
-The object is added to an autorelease pool on the current thread.
-The main thread loop creates an autorelease pool at the beginning of the function, and release it at the end.
-This establishes a pool for the lifetime of the task.
-However, this also means that any autoreleased objects created during the lifetime of the task are not disposed of until the task completes.
-This may lead to the taskʼs memory footprint increasing unnecessarily.
-You can also consider creating pools with a narrower scope or use NSOperationQueue with itʼs own autorelease pool.
-(Also important – You only release or autorelease objects you own.)

 # Patterns

 ### Delegation pattern